CiscoTestAutomation/getting-started/develop-guide/writeblitz/writeblitz.rst

         - " %VARIABLES{bootflash} >= 290000 or '%VARIABLES{bios}' == '07.33'"

 .. note::

-    The starting message of an step in etrade logs, is predefined.
-However, that value can be changed.
-    In your action you can specify your custom message like the example below and change the starting action log message.
+    The starting message of a Step can be modified by specifying a custom message like the example below.
+This can be applied to all the actions supported in Blitz.

 .. code-block:: YAML

     - execute:
         command: show version
         device: PE1
-        custom_step_message: This is a test to see if a custom_step_message would be applied
+        custom_start_step_message: This is a test to see if a custom_start_step_message would be applied
         timeout: 100

 as shown in the image you can see how in the logs the starting message is customized.